atwgao/knitr_report/README.md

 and one [**rmarkdown**](https://rmarkdown.rstudio.com/) written using knitr.

-This is a private repository containing the ASIS project CTL project for generating impact reports using student attendance and performance data.
+This is a private repository containing the ASIS -CTL project for generating impact reports using student attendance and performance data.
 This repository is maintained by [**xdelta analytics**](https://www.xdelta.co.za).